andywarburton/KBPY/README.md

 # KB-PY
-a tiny mx mechanical key switch tester powered by Adafruit QTPY or Seeeduino XIAO and CircuitPython.
+a tiny "hot swap" mx mechanical key switch tester powered by Adafruit QTPY or Seeeduino XIAO and CircuitPython.
 Designed in KiCad.

 ## Whats in the repo?